Pendragon

-In the Historia Regum Britanniae, one of the earliest texts of the Arthurian legend, only Uther is given the surname Pendragon, which is explained by the author Geoffrey of Monmouth as literally meaning dragon's head.
+In the Historia Regum Britanniae, one of the earliest texts of the Matter of Britain, only Uther is given the surname Pendragon, which is explained by the author Geoffrey of Monmouth as literally meaning dragon's head.

-In the prose version of Robert de Boron's Merlin, the name of Uther's elder brother Ambrosius is given as Pendragon, while Uter (Uther) changes his name after his brother's death to Uterpendragon.
+In the prose version of Robert de Boron's Merlin, the name of Uther's elder brother Ambrosius Aurelianus is given as Pendragon, while Uter (Uther) changes his name after his brother's death to Uterpendragon.

 The use of "Pendragon" to refer to Arthur, rather than to Uther or his brother, is of much more recent vintage.
-In literature, one of its earliest uses to refer to Arthur is in Alfred Tennyson's poem Lancelot and Elaine, where, however, it appears as Arthur's title rather than his surname, following contemporary speculation that "pendragon" had been a term for an ancient Welsh war-chief.
+In literature, one of its earliest uses to refer to Arthur is in Alfred, Lord Tennyson's poem "Lancelot and Elaine", where, however, it appears as Arthur's title rather than his surname, following contemporary speculation that "pendragon" had been a term for an ancient Welsh war-chief.
 In C. S. Lewis's 1945 novel That Hideous Strength, the Pendragon leads a national moral struggle through the centuries; bearers of the title include Cassibelaun, Uther, Arthur, and Elwin Ransom.

 Mark Twain in A Connecticut Yankee in King Arthur's Court makes various satirical and scathing remarks about "The Pendragon Dynasty" which are in fact aimed at ridiculing much later British dynasties.
 The story of The Pendragon Legend by Antal Szerb revolves around a Welsh noble family called Pendragon.

+On television

+A movie was released in 2008 entitled Pendragon: Sword of His Father by Burns Family Studios about a young Artos (Arthur) Pendragon.